Each horse needs a passport: this is obligated by law. Each horse must also be chipped according to the European law.

 On July 1, 2009, the new European regulation for Identification & Registration has taken effect.
 For most horse keepers this has no great impact.
 The most important difference is that all passports must include the chapter ‘Medical treatment’, which states if the horse is destined for human consumption after slaughtering.
 Passports which have been issued after 2003 already have this chapter; most of the KWPN-passports issued after the middle of 2000 have it as well.
 When you are in doubt, please check your passport.

 Horse keepers who still have a passport without the medical appendix must apply for a new passport in order to comply with the regulations.
-The application form for the new passport must be filled in, signed and stamped by a veterinarian or a KWPN-passport consultant.
+Please fill in this form and send it back to our office.

 Some equine passports become full over time and require additional pages for documenting requirements such as vaccinations.
 You may request additional pages if the following passport sections are full: section III (ownership), section IV (identification), section V (vaccinations against Equine Influenza), section VI (vaccinations against diseases other than Equine Influenza), section VII (laboratory tests), or part III of section IX (veterinary treatments).